Tommy’s Return to Aconcagua

 It is too late for me, but it will benefit many in the future.

-Perhaps this is my last fundraising effort, as Parkinson’s will not stop trying to deliver a knockout blow.
-Perhaps I will be able to attempt to summit Aconcagua again, but every dollar/euro that I see going towards the search for a cure is like having a third arm with a closed fist, landing blows against an opponent, who, I am sure, will one day lose his malefic grip on so many.
+Every dollar that I see going towards the search for a cure is like having a third arm with a closed fist, landing blows against an opponent, who, I am sure, will one day lose his malefic grip on so many.

 Thank you for joining the fight.

-God bless you and…BUEN CAMINO!!
+God bless you!!

 Tommy on the summit of Mount Kilimanjaro